gasparka/thesis/docs/3_synthesis.rst

     However, these tools only make use of the very basic dataflow semantics of VHDL language, resulting in complex conversion process and typically unreadable VHDL output.

-Majority of the hardware related tools end up converting to either VHDL or SystemVerilog, because these are supported by the synthesis tools.
-Most often the higher level language is converted to very low level VHDL/ :abbr:`SystemVerilog (SV)` code, resulting in a confusing conversion process and unreadable code.
+The majority of the hardware related tools end up converting to either VHDL or SystemVerilog, because these are supported by the synthesis tools.
+Most often the higher level language is converted to very low level VHDL/ :abbr:`SystemVerilog (SV)` code, resulting in a confusing conversion process and unreadable code for a human.

 This thesis tests an alternative path by contributing the sequential synthesizable object-oriented (OOP) programming model for VHDL.
-The main motivation is to use it as an conversion target for higher level languages.
-Major advantages are that the conversion process is simple, output VHDL readable and structured.
+The main motivation is to use it as a conversion target for higher level languages.
+Major advantages are that the conversion process is simple and the output VHDL is readable and structured.

 VHDL has been chosen over :abbr:`SystemVerilog (SV)` because it is a strict language and forbids many mistakes during compile time.
 :abbr:`SystemVerilog (SV)` on the other hand is much more permissive, for example allowing out-of-bounds array indexing :cite:`sysverilog_gotcha`.
-In future both could be supported.
+In the future both could be supported.

 .. _conversion:
 .. figure:: img/conversion.png